webtranslateit/webtranslateit/README.md

 Rake tasks
 ------------

-The plugin provides 2 rake tasks.
+The plugin provides 3 rake tasks.

+    rake trans:fetch:all

+Fetch the latest translations for all your files for all languages defined in Web Translate It’s interface, except for the languages set in `ignore_locales`.

     rake trans:fetch[fr_FR]

-To fetch the latest translations for all the languages defined in translation.yml.
+Fetch the latest translations for all the languages defined in Web Translate It’s interface.
 It takes the locale name as a parameter

     rake trans:version

-To display the plugin version.
+Display the plugin version.

 Supported Rails Versions
 ------------------------